dspages/maze_solver/README.md

 [RB]: https://en.wikipedia.org/wiki/Circular_buffer

 ### Greedy
 The third option is the greedy search.
 This uses a priority queue as its abstract data type, which could be implemented with a heap as its data structure.
-Greedy search is usually the fastest type of search to find a solution for this particular problem, but it may not be the optimal solution.
+Greedy search is usually the fastest type of search to find a solution for this particular problem in terms of the run time of the algorithm, but it may not be the optimal solution in terms of distance.
 Furthermore, Greedy searches require a heuristic to estimate the value of a given search node - in this app, it is easy to calculate the distance from the goal to estimate the value of the target, but a good and easily computable heuristic may not be available in all cases.

 [Greedy][greed]